LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Local file uploading must be configured "by your IT administrator."
     * Set up an S3 bucket with appropriate CORS permissions
   * Can integrate with Okta SSO
-  * Canvas lives within a SageMaker Domain that must be manually updated
   * Import from Redshift can be set up
   * Time series forecasting must be enabled via IAM role associated with SM canvas users
   * Can run within a VPC